A counting argument for the geometric Bombieri-Lang conjecture on ramified covers of abelian varieties: Introduction

-The main new ingredient in the proof of this case is a ``tangency'' observation.
-To illustrate the idea succinctly and intuitively, we temporarily assume that $X$ is smooth.
+The idea originates from a ``tangency'' observation.
+To illustrate it succinctly and intuitively, we temporarily assume that $X$ is smooth.
 In general we cannot make this assumption, but there is no big difference in this step.
-We will come back to the difficulty of singular case later.
+We will come back to the difficulty of singular case in \S\ref{jishu}.

 Denote by $R\subseteq X$ the ramification divisor of the finite surjective morphism $f\colon X\to A\times_{K}T_{K}$ (see \S\ref{1.3} for the definition).
 Let $\CR$ be the Zariski closure of $R$ in $\CX$.
 Denote $D=f(R)$ and $\CD=f(\CR)$.
 For $b\in B, t\in T$, denote by $\CX_{b,t}$ the fibre of the natural morphism $\CX\to B\times T$ over $(b,t)$.
 Similarly we can define $\CR_{b,t},\CD_{b,t}$.
 For any point $x\in X(K)$, let $(s,t)=f(x)$ be the image of $x$ in $A(K)\times T_{K}(K)$.
 View $x$ as a section $B\to\CX$ and view $(s,t)$ as a section $B\to\CA\times_{\CC}T$.
 We have the following proposition.